A formalization of convex polyhedra based on the simplex method: Conclusion

-We have presented a formalization of convex polyhedra in~\Coq{}.
-Its main feature is that it is based on an implementation of the simplex method, leading to an effective formalization of the basic predicates over polyhedra.
-We have illustrated the outcome of this approach with several results of the theory of convex polyhedra.
-As a future work, we plan to deal with faces, which are a central notion in the combinatorial theory of polyhedra (the early steps of an effective definition of faces are already available in the file \C$face.v$ of \CoqPolyhedra{}).
+As a future work, we plan to deal with faces, which is a central notion in the combinatorial theory of polyhedra (early steps of an effective definition of faces are already available in the file \C$face.v$ of \CoqPolyhedra{}).
 The simplex method should also greatly help us to prove adjacency properties on faces, in particular, properties related with the connectivity of the (vertex-edge) graph of polyhedra.
 Another direction of work is to exploit our library to certify computational results on polyhedra, possibly on large-scale instances.
 A basic problem is to formally check that a certain polyhedron (defined by inequalities) is precisely the convex hull of a certain set of points.
-This is again a problem in which the simplex method plays an important role~\cite{Avis1992}.
-To cope with the computational aspects, we plan to investigate how to translate our formally proven statements to lower-level data structures, like in~\cite{Cohen2013}.
+This is again a problem in which the simplex method with the lexicographic rule plays a central role~\cite{Avis2000,Avis1992}.
+The high-level nature of the data structures used in \MathCompShort{} (unary integers, abstract fields, several layers of dependent types, \etc{}) forbids any computational experiment.
+However, we have already done promising experiments with low-level data structures (\eg{}, based on efficient implementations of large numbers such as \C$BigN$, \C$BigZ$, \C$BigQ$) which indicate that \Coq{} may scale to large instances as we target.
+It remains to translate our formally proven statements to these ``computation oriented'' data structures.
+In this respect, we plan to investigate the approach based on refinements, like the one of~\cite{Cohen2013}.